 The Cult of Technology

 We live in the aftermath of the Scientific Revolution.
-The impact it has upon us as people, sometimes is overlooked because we are so used to it.
+The impact it has upon us as people sometimes is overlooked because we are so used to it.
 It was not long ago that people like you and I in society would refer to a holy book or a holy man of some sort for guidance on how the universe works, how we came to be in existence and so on.
-Such information was always tightly in the grip of a few and was arcane to the many, an example being the bible being in Latin and the Vatican being the centre of control (For Catholicism).
+Such information was always tightly in the grip of a few and was arcane to the many, an example: The Bible being in Latin and the Vatican being the centre of control (For Catholicism).

 (The symbol of exaltation displayed by both a priest of St. Thomas’s church and Steve Jobs of Apple but revering different things.)

 Religion was not just about giving us answers but giving us direction on how to live.
 Not so different to how Apple created a cultural movement around beautiful, functional technology working as a integral part of our lives helping us be the best we can be.

 It is now Science’s role to tell us the secrets of life.
 In a great many ways this has been liberating – being told information based on fact backed by scientific method — but in other less apparent ways, it has been made things more complex.
 Now the world is of full of credible-looking pseudo-science, using the language and customs of legitimate science to win our trust.
 Things like miracle cancer treatments, legitimising chemicals in our food/air/water, climate change denying, the list is endless and all cite scientific validation.